-At present most ENC and RNC updates are supplied to ships on CD-ROM but 'remote updating' using satellite (or, when in port, shore based) telecommunications is becoming more and more common.
-A number of ENC service providers already have updating services using e-mail, the worldwide web and other means.
+ENC and RNC updates are generally supplied to ships on CD-ROM but 'remote updating' using satellite (or, when in port, shore based) telecommunications is becoming more and more common.
+Most ENC service providers now also provide updating services using e-mail, the worldwide web and other remote means.
 Details may be obtained from ENC distributors.